Are you a fan of Naruto, Black Clover, Demon Slayer (Kimetsu No Yaiba) and other shonen shows?

 At the Dragon Ball area, performers sang and danced to some of the songs from the anime series.

-When does JUMP Festa is being held?
+When is JUMP Festa being held?

-The official date for 2020 hasn’t been announced yet.
+Although, the official date for 2020 hasn’t been announced yet.

 Where can I buy tickets?